 - Even send appreciation messages to your teammates who would have evaluated everything to keep them motivated.

 To access prioritization habit settings, click on the next meeting timer located at the top part of your board.

 Setting Up Sprints so That You Can Get a Prioritization Report

 Having a prioritization report ready at the end of each sprint helps to not waste time in a sprint planning meeting discussing which tasks to prioritize and work on in the next sprint.

 - Set the duration of your sprints.
 The duration of a sprint is expressed in weeks.
 If your sprint is two weeks long, for example, it means that you will have a sprint planning meeting after every two weeks.

 - Set the last day of the sprint you want your planning meeting to be on.
 For example, you can see that the meeting will be on the last Wednesday of a sprint.
 The prioritization report is sent on this day.
 Your team must evaluate all issues before this day so that you have a ready prioritization report.

 - You can see the date of the next planning meeting, and you can edit it in case of any changes that may occur during a sprint.

 It is important to make sure that your top priority tasks match your goal.
 That’s why you should give your scores a “lifetime” – how long it takes before scores reset and issues have to be re-evaluated.

-If you have multiple teams in your board, for example developers, marketers, product managers, and you know that their goals don’t change at the same frequency, then you need to set different score lifetimes for them.
+- If you have multiple teams on your board, for example, developers, marketers, and product managers, and you know that their goals don’t change at the same frequency, then you need to set different score lifetimes for them.